Solar lights coming to Jefferson Parish to illuminate roadways

 NEW ORLEANS (WGNO) — A new innovative power solution is lighting up the roadway in Jefferson Parish.

-A 1.5 million dollar project that was put on pause during covid is now underway!
+A $1.5 million project that was put on pause during the coronavirus pandemic is now underway.

-City leaders announced that nearly two hundred street poles and solar-powered lights will keep Live Oak Boulevard bright at night Thursday.
-June 15.
+City leaders announced that nearly two hundred street poles and solar-powered lights will keep Live Oak Boulevard bright at night.

 The project aims to fix a lack of Entergy infrastructure between Highway 90 and South Kenner Road by using solar power instead of traditional lighting.